Cones of special cycles of codimension 2 on orthogonal Shimura varieties: The accumulation rays of the cone of special cycles

 Since the Siegel Eisenstein series $E^k_2$ is normalized, its Fourier coefficient associated to the zero-matrix is~$1$.
 Moreover, the Fourier coefficient associated to the zero-matrix of any other element of the chosen basis of~$M^k_2$ is trivial; see Remark \ref{rem;coefklingcuspeq} for the cases of Klingen Eisenstein series.
 This implies that \bes \Pinf=c_{\left(\begin{smallmatrix} 0 & 0\\ 0 & 0 \end{smallmatrix}\right)}, \ees from which we deduce that $\psi_{\Gamma}(\Pinf)=\{\omega\}^2$. \end{proof}

 The Heegner divisors are in general reducible.
 If~$\Gamma=\bigO^+(L)$, it is possible to write every Heegner divisor as a sum of its irreducible components via the so-called \emph{primitive} Heegner divisors.
 The remaining part of this section aims to rewrite the generators of the rays~$\RR_{\ge0}\cdot\psi_\Gamma(V_s)$ given by Corollary~\ref{cor;fromCktoCX} in terms of primitive Heegner divisors.
-Eventually, we deduce that the accumulation cone of~$\cone_{X_\Gamma}$ is a subcone of the cone generated by the intersections between primitive Heegner divisors and the Hodge class~$\{\omega\}$.\\
+Eventually, we deduce that the accumulation cone of~$\cone_{X_\Gamma}$ is the cone generated by the intersections of the primitive Heegner divisors with the Hodge class~$\{\omega\}$.\\

 From now on, we consider only orthogonal Shimura varieties $X_\Gamma$ arising from $\Gamma=\bigO^+(L)$, where $L$ is a even unimodular lattice of signature~$(b,2)$, with~$b>2$.